 They met whilst National Merit Scholars at the Barrett Honors College, where they were initiated into the Great Books tradition of learning.
 Together they raise two kids (currently aged 4 and 7), both of whom share an uncanny behavioral resemblance to Calvin of Calvin and Hobbes.
 They're also launching a K–2 school of Imaginative Education on the Eastside in 2017.

 When and where is Young Philosophers held?

-This summer, we're meeting on just Sunday mornings (10 am – 12 pm) at an apartment in Kirkland:
+This fall, we'll meet on Sunday mornings (10 am – 12 pm) and Thursday mornings (10am – 12pm) at an apartment in Kirkland: